Putin reassures pro-Russian world leaders his grip on power remains strong - KESQ

 By Simone McCarthy, Rhea Mogul, Nectar Gan and Alex Stambaugh, CNN

-Hong Kong (CNN) — Russian President Vladimir Putin thanked world leaders who stood by him as he faced an armed rebellion late last month during an address at a virtual summit of Eurasian leaders on Tuesday hosted by Indian Prime Minister Narendra Modi.

-The one-day online gathering of the Shanghai Cooperation Organization (SCO) marks the first time that Putin has appeared on the world stage in an international summit since he diffused an armed insurrection by the Wagner mercenary group late last month – widely seen as the most significant threat to his power the autocrat had faced.
+Putin used his moment to speak at the one-day summit to give his answer to that question.

+“The solidarity and high responsibility for the fate of the fatherland was clearly demonstrated by Russian political circles and the entire society by coming out as a united front against the attempted armed rebellion,” he said.

-“I would like to take this opportunity to thank my colleagues from the (SCO) countries who have expressed support for the actions of the Russian leadership in protecting the constitutional order, the life and security of citizens,” Putin told the attending leaders, who included China’s Xi Jinping, Belarus’ Alexander Lukashenko and Iran’s Ebrahim Raisi.
+“I would like to take this opportunity to thank my colleagues from the (SCO) countries who have expressed support for the actions of the Russian leadership,” Putin told the attending leaders, who included China’s Xi Jinping, Belarus’ Alexander Lukashenko and Iran’s Ebrahim Raisi.

-Putin also looked to reassure his summit partners – and by extension the world – that he remains firmly in control, saying that in Russia the “entire society” came out “as a united front against the attempted armed rebellion.”

-His remarks come as leaders around the world continue to watch closely for after effects of that insurrection, which came amid Putin’s faltering war effort in Ukraine.

-Some of the world leaders who could be impacted the most by changes in Putin’s fate are those who logged on to Tuesday’s virtual summit – heads of Russia-friendly nations who share borders, diplomatic aims or strong economic ties with Moscow.
+Many of the leaders in virtual attendance, Russia-friendly nations who share borders, diplomatic aims or strong economic ties with Moscow, could be significantly impacted by changes in Putin’s fate.

 Founded in 2001 and spreadheaded by China and Russia, the SCO also includes India, Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan and accounts for a sweeping portion of Eurasia and, with the inclusion of the world’s two most populous countries, around 40% of the global population.